-LIST OF AUTHORIZED DISINFECTANTS BY HEALTH CANADA TO USE AGAINST COVID-19
+LIST OF AUTHORIZED DISINFECTANTS BY HEALTH CANADA

 |BASIX Neutral Disinfectant Cleaner

 |EP66 Disinfectant and Sanitizer

 LIST OF AUTHORIZED HAND SANITIZERS BY HEALTH CANADA

 HAND WASHING USING SOAP AND WATER = BEST OPTION

 What is COVID-19 (SRAS-CoV-2) and what are the symptoms?What is COVID-19 (SRAS-CoV-2) and what are the symptoms?

 Coronavirus disease (COVID-19) is an infectious disease caused by a newly discovered coronavirus.
 Coronaviruses are a large family of viruses which may cause illness in animals or humans.
 In humans, several coronaviruses are known to cause respiratory infections ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).